 Just as we’ve done for the last seven years, we’ll keep finding ways to support others, grow a diverse team, and give back to the community and ecosystem that supported us when we needed it most.

-Before explaining what our apprentice programme offers, I need to share a personal story.
+Before explaining what our apprentice program offers, I need to share a personal story.

 Obligatory origin story